freeVM/freeVM/tests/eut/extra/eut.3.2.jdtdebug.patching/readme.txt

 4. Make sure that PATH environment variable contains JRE 1.5 (use RI) and Apache Ant (version >=1.6.5), and that JAVA_HOME and ANT_HOME are properly set up.
    Make sure that 'unzip' tool can also be found in your PATH
-4. Change directory to the unpacked 'eut.jdtcorecompiler.patching' directory and run: ant
+4. Change directory to the unpacked 'eut.3.2.jdtdebug.patching' directory and run: ant
    Patching may take several minutes because it deals with heavy-weight archives
 5. Find the patched EUT archive in 'patched' directory